readthedocs/ethicalads.io/content/posts/2021-marketing-funnel.md

   which leads to a conversion (new advertiser account and paid invoice)
-* Publisher prospect fills out the "contact us" form on the Publisher page which leads to a conversion (new publisher account and approved to host paid ads) but there are also harder to quantify successes such as
+* Publisher prospect fills out the "contact us" form on the Publisher page which leads to a conversion (new publisher account and approved to host paid ads)

+but there are also harder to quantify successes such as:

 * Generic user educates themself on Surveilance Advertising in our Learning Hub
 * Media-affiliated user fills out the generic "contact us" form
 * Potential advertiser or publisher navigates to a page, browses for awhile,